Key facts

 Working With Children Check (or State/Territory equivalent)

-In accordance with the Worker Screening Act 2020, all students are required to undertake a Working with Children Check at the commencement of their course.
+In accordance with the Worker Screening Act 2020, all students are required to undertake a Working with Children Check prior to the commencement of professional placement.
 Students who fail to obtain a Working with Children Check prior to the commencement of professional placement will not be able to undertake their mandatory placement units and this will impede progress in the course.

 NDIS Worker Screening Check

-Students may be required to undertake a NDIS Worker Screening Check to comply with any requirements as specified by a particular placement organisation.
+All students are required to undertake a NDIS Worker Screening Check prior to the commencement of professional placement.
 This is an assessment of whether a person poses risk to NDIS participants.
 A placement organisation may refuse to accept a student for placement if they fail to obtain a NDIS Worker Screening Check.
 This may impede progression in the course.

 Immunisation Status